Reduced rank in $\sigma[M]$: Introduction

-Throughout this paper $R$ will be an associative ring with unity and all $R$-modules will be unitary left $R$-modules.
+Throughout this paper $R$ will be an associative ring with unity, and all $R$-modules will be unitary left $R$-modules.
 The category of $R$-modules is denoted as $R$-Mod.
 Given an $R$-module $M$, the full subcategory of $R$-Mod consisting of all those modules which can be embedded in an $M$-generated module is called $\sm$.
 As a class of modules, $\sm$ is a hereditary pretorsion class, that is, $\sm$ is closed under submodules, direct sums and homomorphic images.
-Moreover, $\sm$ has direct products and injective hulls.
-These constructions differ from those in $R$-Mod.
-It can be seen that $\sm$ is a Grothendieck category and so there is a generator $U$ of $\sm$, which may be not $M$.
+Moreover, $\sm$ has direct products and injective hulls, although these constructions differ from those in $R$-Mod.
+It can be seen that $\sm$ is a Grothendieck category, and so it has a generator $U$ (which may be not $M$).
 Given a family $\{N_i\}_I$ of modules in $\sm$, the direct product in $\sm$ of the family $\{N_i\}_I$ can be constructed as the trace $tr^{U}(\prod_IN_i)$ of $U$ in the direct product in $R$-Mod of the family $\{N_i\}_I$.
-Let $\prod_I^{[M]}N_i$ denote the direct product in $\sm$ of the family $\{N_i\}_I$.
-Also, every module in $\sm$ has an injective hull in $\sm$.
-For, let $N$ be any module in $\sm$ and $E(N)$ its injective hull in $R$-Mod.
-Then $tr^M(E(N))\neq 0$ and $N\subseteq tr^M(E(N))$.
-It can be seen that $tr^M(E(N))$ is an injective hull in $\sm$ for $N$.
-Let $E^{[M]}(N)$ denote the injective hull (or $M$-injective hull) of $N$ in $\sm$.
-Note that $E^{[M]}(N)$ is always an $M$-generated module for any module $N$ in $\sm$.
-For general information on rings, modules and the category $\sm$, the reader is refereed to \cite{lamlectures,stenstromrings,wisbauerfoundations}.
+We let $\prod_I^{[M]}N_i$ denote the direct product in $\sm$ of the family $\{N_i\}_I$.
+Every module in $\sm$ has an injective hull in $\sm$.
+To show this, let $N$ be any module in $\sm$, and let $E(N)$ be its injective hull in $R$-Mod.
+Then $tr^M(E(N))\neq 0$ and $N\subseteq tr^M(E(N))$, and it can be seen that $tr^M(E(N))$ is an injective hull in $\sm$ for $N$.
+We let $E^{[M]}(N)$ denote the injective hull (or $M$-injective hull) of $N$ in $\sm$.
+Note that $E^{[M]}(N)$ is always an $M$-generated module.
+For general information on rings, modules and the category $\sm$, the reader is referred to \cite{lamlectures}, \cite{stenstromrings}, and \cite{wisbauerfoundations}.

-\section{Hereditary Torsion Theories in $\sm$}
+\section{Hereditary Torsion Theories in $\sigma [M]$}